Mods, Inclusivity and Terry Pratchett

 Earth-chan is in a bad shape.
 The anime girl with coloured hair and a NASA T-shirt represents our planet's dire situation and it's last call for help.

 The meme was born as a running joke against flat-Earth theories, where the girl would get offended for people calling her "flat".
-Soon enough, however, she put aside these mundane concerns and
+Soon enough, however, she put aside these mundane concerns andstarted to focus on her own health issues - global warming above

 all - asking internet users to do more recycling.